sgaliamov/blog/_posts/2021-02-07-ergo-dox-layouts.md

 But they all have the one [fatal flaw](https://www.drdobbs.com/windows/a-brief-history-of-windows-programming-r/225701475): they are based on a standard keyboard.

 Most standard keyboards are shifted: upper rows slightly moved left relatively lower rows.
-What is completely reasonable for the right hand.
+What is completely reasonable for the right hand, but not for the left.
 The only explanations, that I can find for why do we have the same shift for the left hand, is reactionism, and is that manufacturers want to save money on production.

 ErgoDox keyboard is very different.
 Except for the extra thumb keys, it's slightly bigger than a typical laptop keyboard, and all buttons are placed strictly vertical.
-On a regular keyboard for example, you don't have to tilt your wrist when you press the button N because of the shift.
+On a regular keyboard for example, you don't have to tilt your wrist when you press the button N because of the shifting.
 On the other hand, in the literal and figurative sense, the button B is more reachable now on ErgoDox.

 On a regular keyboard it's much easier to use pinky fingers on the top row.